Kotomi-Du/DirectML-profiling/BKM/Debug.md

 ## How to dump Aub File for cross_runner.exe
 1. donwload rasty in [this link](https://fictional-dollop-3y8ye44.pages.github.io/CHANGELOG.html), you should always match the version with the driver you are using.
 1. launch Rasty on any  device you have
-2. load .rlsetting file int [rasty](./rasty_lnl_crossrunner.rlsettings)
+2. load .rlsetting file, here is one [rasty](./rasty_lnl_crossrunner.rlsettings) setting file you can refer
-3. check the settings you are interested:   test case folder and command line; aub dump; user_defined_driver
+3. check the settings you are interested is correct:  test case folder and command line; aub dump folder; user_defined_driver
 4. launch, it will run the app
 ## how to dump OCL aub file?